SFDO-Tooling/CumulusCI/docs/features.rst

 Source Tracking
 ===============

 The new tasks **list_changes** and **retrieve_changes** were built to interact with the source change tracking in scratch orgs.
-Using these tasks, you can get a list of new changes made in the scratch org and retrieve those changes as Metadata API format source.
+Using these tasks, you can get a list of new changes made in the scratch org and retrieve those changes in Metadata API format.

 Creating retrieve_config_* Tasks
 ================================